elliotpark410/Professional-Portfolio/README.md

 # Professional Portfolio

-This is my first professional portfolio.
+This is my first professional portfolio so that employers can learn more about me and my professional experience.
+A professional portfolio is influential as a software engineer because they can learn about the quality of your code and application.
+I built this professional portfolio with HTML and CSS.

 ## Getting Started